egbertn/azure-documentdb-odata-sql/README.md

 ### Built-in Operators
 Items/any(d:d/Quantity gt 100)  => JOIN a in c.Items WHERE a.Quantity > 100
 Note: If more objects in 'Items' qualify for the expression, duplicate results may result. e.g.
-SELECT  value c FROM c
+SELECT  VALUE c FROM c
 JOIN a IN c.sub
 WHERE a.v=false  might return c twice, while c exists once, because the join in 'sub' has two hits